corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 To create a filtering logic, implement the `net.corda.v5.ledger.utxo.query.VaultNamedQueryStateAndRefFilter<T>` interface.
 The `<T>` type here is the state type that will be returned from the database, which in this case is `TestState`.
 This interface has only one function.
 This defines whether or not to keep the given element (`row`) from the result set.
 Elements returning true are kept and the rest are discarded.

-In this example, keep the elements that have “Alice” in their participant list.
-This filter would look like this:
+In this example, keep the elements that have “Alice” in their participant list:
 {{< tabs name="tabs-4" >}}
 {{% tab name="Kotlin" %}}
 ```kotlin